BYRIO/krita-webdoc-zh/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Multibrush, Mirror Symmetry and Wrap Around
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These tools allow you to quickly paint a mirrored image, manadala or tiled texture in no time.
+These tools allow you to quickly paint a mirrored image, mandala or tiled texture in no time.
 Useful for backgrounds and abstract vignettes.

 .. image:: /images/en/Krita-multibrush.png
    :align: center